Your child will swim in years 3, 4, 5 & 6 on a Friday morning at a local swimming pool as part of our PE programme.

 Mobile Phones -

 Year 6 are permitted to bring a mobile phone into school with parental / carer consent.
 It must be handed in to the office at the start of the day and collected at the end.
-The school cannot be responsible for its safety.
+The mobile phone remains the responsibility of the child at all times.

 We understand that photos taken in school at different events can be very important to our parents and can form part of albums at home.
 We do not want to have to stop this practice.
 You are, of course, more than welcome to take photos of your own children and how you chose to share these photos is entirely up to you.
 However, you must not include any other children in these photos as not all children have permission to be photographed and it really is the parents right to chose whether their child's picture should be published online.
 We thank you for your understanding.